 After I reveal the top 15 tips, I’ll introduce you to some life-transforming resources that’ll help you take a deep dive into the inner work you’ll need to do if self-doubt is more than a now-and-then problem for you.

-15 Things to Do When You Doubt Yourself
+15 Things to Do When You Are Plagued by Self-Doubt

 1 Tell yourself that doubts about your worth are liars; remind yourself that you are capable, competent, and courageous.